ProjectSpiceTeam/ProjectSpice/README.md

 # About ProjectSpice's Team

-© 2024, ProjectSpice.
+© 2024, ProjectSpice™.
 All Rights Reserved.